vladimiryardan/Taffy-Wiki/Authentication-and-Security.md

 # Authentication and Security

 If fine-grain authentication and security are required, my current recommendation is to use a combination of HTTP Basic Authentication and SSL.
 You should be able to accomplish this gracefully with `onTaffyRequest`.
-Currently there is no functionality in Taffy to assist with this, but it is something that we'll consider for future releases.
+As of Taffy 1.3, the method [`getBasicAuthCredentials()`](https://github.com/atuttle/Taffy/wiki/Index-of-API-Methods) was added to aid in this process.

-> Note: HTTP Basic Auth is sent in clear-text, and as such, you should _**NEVER**_ use it in production code without SSL, because it would be trivial for someone sniffing the traffic to see the credentials.
-(Firesheep)
+> Note: HTTP Basic Auth is sent in clear-text, and as such, you should _**NEVER**_ use it in production code without SSL, because it would be trivial for someone sniffing the traffic to see the credentials. ([Firesheep](http://en.wikipedia.org/wiki/Firesheep))

 ## OAuth